bertofurth/Seagate-Central-Utils/pEmacs/README-pEmacs.md

      patch src/pEmacs/search.c ./0001-pEmacs-Optional-Arrow-exit-search.patch

-An important note, the author of pEmacs was aware of this issue but resolving it properly would have actually added quite a bit of size to pEmacs which would have gone against the spirit of the project.
+An important note, the author of pEmacs was aware of this issue but resolving it properly would have added quite a bit of size to pEmacs which would have gone against the spirit of the project.
 In my view it was a worthwhile tradeoff to make.

 ## Installation